anushree200/RISCV-Assembler/README.md

 Additionally, error checking is integrated at each step to ensure that the input follows the correct format, and the encoded machine code is then written to the output file.

 ## Executing the program
-In the command prompt, type the a.out or the executable file name to execute this program.
+In the command prompt, type
+`gcc demo2.c -o out`
+and then
+`out`
 Upon successful execution of the program, you will get an output file named output.hex with the translated machine codes in hexadecimal format.

-## Prerequisite Knowledge
+## Prerequisite Theory
-- Instruction Set Architecture (ISA): Familiarity with RISC-V or the specific ISA you're working with.
+- Instruction Set Architecture (ISA): Familiarity with RISC-V ISA you're working with in this project.
 - Assembly Language: Knowledge of writing and understanding assembly language instructions.
 - Binary and Hexadecimal Notation: Ability to work with and convert between binary, hexadecimal, and decimal systems.
 - Basic C Programming: Proficiency in C programming for implementing the assembler logic.
 - Instruction Formats: Understanding the various instruction formats and their encodings.
   The RISCV Instruction Set for each format is given below for reference.

+### Assembly Language
+An assembly language is a low-level programming language for a computer, or other programmable device, in which there is a very strong (generally one-to-one) correspondence between the language and the architecture's machine code instructions.
+Each assembly language is specific to a particular computer architecture, in contrast to most high-level programming languages, which are generally portable across multiple architectures, but require interpreting or compiling.
+Assembly language uses a mnemonic to represent each low-level machine operation or opcode.
+Some op-codes require one or more operands as part of the instruction.

+### Assembler
+Assembly language is converted into executable machine code by a utility program referred to as an assembler; the conversion process is referred to as assembly, or assembling the code.

+An assembler is a translator that translates an assembler program into a conventional machine language program.
+Basically, the assembler goes through the program one line at a time, and generates machine code for that instruction.
+Then the assembler proceeds to the next instruction.
+In this way, the entire machine code program is created.

 ### R-Format